rudemex/fb-messenger-bot/README.md

   <br />
 </p>

-Facebook recently opened up their Messenger platform to enable bots to converse with users through Facebook Apps and on Facebook Pages.
+> 💬 **Note from developer**
+>
+> This application is a starter for the creation of bots for Facebook Messenger and WorkChat (Workplace) for demonstration and education purposes.
+Its configuration is robust and scalable and can be used in a productive environment.
+Use this application to learn, experiment, retouch and practice the different options offered by the Facebook API.
+>

-You can read the [documentation](https://developers.facebook.com/docs/messenger-platform) the Messenger team prepared but it's not very clear for beginners and intermediate hackers.
+>For more information about the Facebook API you can read the [documentation](https://developers.facebook.com/docs/messenger-platform) that the Messenger team prepared.

-So instead here is how to create your own messenger bot in 15 minutes.
+>
+---

 ## 🙌 Get set